Thomagata

 Thomagata or Fomagata was a mythical cacique who was said to have been zaque of Hunza, present-day Tunja, Colombia, then part of the Muisca Confederation.
 He is remembered as one of the most religious in the history of the zaques, after Idacansás.

 Background

 In the centuries before the arrival of the Spanish conquistadors, the central highlands of Colombia were ruled by zaques (northern Muisca Confederation) and zipas (southern territories of the Muisca).
 The first confirmed human zaque and zipa were respectively Hunzahúa and Meicuchuca, inaugurated in 1450.
-The time before those rulers are based on mythology.
+The time before those rulers are based on Folklore.

 Mythography

 Thomagata allegedly had a tail, as that of a jaguar that reached to the ground, hence the name Cacique Rabón ("Taily Chief").
 Thomagata had four ears and only one eye because he was blind on the other.

 Thomagata was a saint, traveling each night between Tunja and the Temple of the Sun in Sugamuxi along the Iraka Valley.
 His walks were a pilgrimage, ten times back and forth, praying in the sacred sites he encountered on his way.
 Muisca traditions tell he was so holy that whom he made angry, he converted into a snake, lizard or other animal.
 Thomagata got this ability from Idacansás and the Sun.

 Thomagata looked upon his vassals with disrespect and turned them into animals, so the Muisca didn't dare look him in the face.
 Zaque Tomaghata never married.

 Bishop Lucas Fernández de Piedrahita, chronicler of most of the Muisca mythology and traditions, wrote in the 17th century about Thomagata: